 You’ll have the opportunity to practice your action photography skills while observing exciting horse-riding displays from the Nahib Sikh Army.
 Riders gallop bareback, performing tricks such as riding astride two horses.
 One of the main attractions at the festival are the Nehangs – a prestigious armed Sikh order who wear a striking blend of blue and orange, with twisted moustaches and staggeringly giant embellished turbans.
 Overnight in Anandpur Sahib.

 This morning everyone will have a final chance to visit the festival ground.
 Later, we’ll drive to Amritsar.
 In the late afternoon/early evening, we’ll visit and photograph the beautiful Golden Temple.
 Completed in 1601, the temple is the religious place of the Sikh Community in India.
 Overnight in Amritsar.

-Later, we’ll explore the old part of the town where we’ll witness daily life in this holiest of the holi city of the Sikhs.
+In the early morning, we’ll again visit Golden Temple to observe and photograph the morning’s activities, including the “langar” or feeding of the devotees.
+Hundreds of volunteers come every day to help cook food for thousands of devotees.
+We will also visit Jalia wala Bagh, a monument of great Indian national importance.
+Also walk around the old part of the town to see the daily life at this holiest of the holi city of the Sikhs.
 In the afternoon, we’ll drive to the Wagah Border to photograph the lowering-of-the-flags ceremony by Pakistani Rangers and Indian Border Security Force.
 This ceremony has been happening daily since 1959.
 It is one of the most amazing and unique displays of protocol being followed by two armies.
 Overnight in Amritsar.